|Search This Site >>

 - 75% of the award will be given at the beginning of the project.

-- Remaining 25% will be given after final interview and report are submitted to SC Arts Commission and approved by the program director and grants department.
+- The remaining 25% will be given after the final interview and report are submitted to the S.C.
+Arts Commission and approved by the program director and grants department.

 Apprenticeships may last a maximum of 10 months.
-All activities must occur between July 1 of the year you apply and May 1 of the following year, leaving time for completion, submission and approval of the final report.
+All activities must occur between July 1 of the year the application is submitted and May 1 of the following year, leaving time for completion, submission and approval of the final report.

 Documentation from the Traditional Arts Apprenticeship Initiative will be deposited in the Folklife Resource Center at McKissick Museum, University of South Carolina.
 It will be made available for historical and other academic research and public distribution.
 Public use of documentation extends only to educational and non-profit uses.
 We will seek your permission before using your image for any commercial/for profit purpose.